Supported File Formats

 JSON

 This is JSON-serialized internal representation, which amounts to ASS.
 Format identifier is "json".
-Implemented in pysubs2.jsonformat.JSONFormat.
+Implemented in pysubs2.formats.jsonformat.JSONFormat.